-"American Bear: An Adventure In The Kindness Of Strangers" is an inspiring exploration of our country through trust, fear, and hospitality, across America and between Americans.
-In the summer of 2010, armed with nothing but their curiosity and a camera, Sarah and Greg traveled the country relying on the kindness of strangers for a home each night.
-Every day they were in a new town, meeting new people, and hoping that someone would be generous enough to open their home to two young strangers.
-Appearing on-screen as guides and adventurers, Greg and Sarah encounter some of America's most interesting citizens.
+THE FILM: Armed with only curiosity and a camera, dynamic couple Sarah and Greg test the compassion of Americans by relying on the kindness of strangers for a home each night.
+They spend every day in a new town, hoping that someone will be generous enough to open their home to two young strangers.

 Sarah Sellman Sarah Sellman grew up in a Bed and Breakfast in a desert valley in rural Alamosa, Colorado.
 Her experiences at the Bed and Breakfast made her a strange sort of six year old—she has always loved talking to strangers.
 Her experiences in Colorado fostered her need for adventure and her ability to tell stories.
 So she ventured off to New York City where she attended film school at NYU.
 Sarah loves telling stories about people, textures and beautiful landscapes—sometimes with a hint of the surreal or fantastical and always about love and fortuity (her mother was always a fan of romantic comedies and her dad had her watching sci-fi since she could speak).
 "American Bear" turned Sarah's hypothetical trust in all people to an actual one and has been one of the greatest learning experiences of her life.
 Sarah is detail oriented, texture obsessed and curious about everything.
 Oh, and she really likes pie.
 And Greg.
 And probably you!